winglovecola/magic-svg/README.md

 ## Description

-Magic SVG is a lightweight node app that can creates professional SVG file for free.
+Magic SVG is a lightweight node app that can create professional SVG file for free.
 Simply fill in the required fields to create a custom svg file.